moyigeek/criticality_score/docs/README.md

 ![workflow](figs/workflow.png)

 ## Overview

-This project utilizes a structured workflow to automate and manage various software development tasks, primarily focused on GitHub and Git metrics collection, along with dependency management.
+This project utilizes a structured workflow to automate and manage various software development tasks, primarily focused on  Git metrics collection, along with dependency management.
 Our automated processes are designed to enhance productivity and maintain up-to-date project metrics.
 Below, we detail the key components and the frequency of each task to give you a better understanding of our development operations.

 ## Key Tasks:

-GitHub Metrics Collection: We periodically collect metrics from GitHub every 3 days to monitor project activity and performance.
+**Git platform Metrics Collection**: We periodically collect metrics from Git platform every 3 days to monitor project activity and performance.
 This helps in keeping track of contributions, issues, and other repository interactions that are crucial for project health.

 **Git Metrics Acquisition**: Every week, we gather detailed metrics from Git to analyze code changes and repository evolution.
 This data is essential for assessing the progress and trends in our development practices.

 **Git Link Sharing**: Every 6 hours, Git links are manually retrieved and shared among the team.
 This ensures that all team members have immediate access to the latest versions of repositories.

-**GitHub Enumeration**: Conducted every 6 hours, this task involves a thorough enumeration of GitHub resources.
+**Git platform Enumeration**: Conducted every 6 hours, this task involves a thorough enumeration of Git platform resources, such as Github, Gitlab, Gitee.
 It is crucial for identifying new repositories, forks, and branches that are relevant to ongoing projects.

 **Dependency Management using deps.dev**: To maintain a robust and secure codebase, we use deps.dev every 6 hours to check and manage project dependencies.
 This tool helps us in identifying outdated libraries and potential security vulnerabilities.